haqatak/CAMELTrack/README.md

 The model weights for the detectors, reID models, and pose estimation models that have been used for the paper are available from DiffMOT : https://github.com/Kroery/DiffMOT/releases.

-The off-the-shelf model outputs for the different datasets are available in Pickle format [on huggingface](https://huggingface.co/trackinglaboratory/CAMELTrack/tree/main/states) (if you don't want to run the off-the-shelf models).
+The off-the-shelf model outputs for the different datasets ("Tracker States") are available in Pickle format [on huggingface](https://huggingface.co/trackinglaboratory/CAMELTrack/tree/main/states) (if you don't want to run the off-the-shelf models).

 You can already use the ultralytics yolov8 or yolov11 detector or pose estimator, and the reID weights are downloaded automatically [from huggingface](https://huggingface.co/trackinglaboratory/keypoint_promptable_reid).